abright087/Mutation-Prediction/DesignDoc.md

 ## Context

+- [ ] Estimating the rate of evolution of viral proteomes using a machine learning approach will allow for the

 ## Goals & Non-Goals
 Our main goal is to further develop a prediction mutation tool for viral proteomes by expanding the pre-existing model, which focuses only on the Sars-Cov-2 virus, to be generalized to more viruses, such as HPV and EBV.
 - Goals